pydicom/pynetdicom/docs/tutorials/installation.rst

   $ pip install git+https://github.com/pydicom/pynetdicom.git

-The ``master`` branch is under active development and while it is usually stable, it may have undocumented changes or bugs.
+The ``master`` branch is under active development, and while it's usually stable it may have undocumented changes or bugs.

 If you want to keep up-to-date with the latest code, make sure you have `Git <https://git-scm.com/>`_ installed and then clone the ``master``